 Ingredients Notes and Substitutions

 Step 2: Heat a large cast iron pan to medium-high heat.
-Add 1 tablespoon of extra virgin olive oil.
-Place the chicken thighs on the cast iron and sear on each side for about 2 minutes.
+Add 2 tablespoon of extra virgin olive oil.
+Place the chicken thighs on the cast iron and sear without moving for 3 minutes.

-Step 3: Lower the heat to medium and leave the remaining oil in the pan.
+Step 4: Lower the heat to medium-low and leave the remaining oil in the pan.
 Add the butter to the pan and allow it to melt.
-Once the foam bubbles away, stir in the chopped onion and saute until soft, about 3 minutes.
-Then add the minced garlic and stir for one more minute.
+Once the foam subsides, stir in the chopped onion and saute until soft, about 5 minutes.

-Step 6: Remove the cover.
+Step 9: Remove the cover.
 Set the chicken aside and stir in heavy cream, parmesan, basil, lemon zest, and lemon juice until thoroughly combined.
 Place the chicken thighs back into the orzo.
-Serve immediately.
+Serve Lemon Chicken Orzo immediately for best texture and results!

 Pro-Tips